uommou/uommou/README.md

 ![header](https://capsule-render.vercel.app/api?type=venom&color=auto&height=300&section=header&text=Welcome%20to%20Chaerryos'%20Github!&fontSize=40&animation=twinkling)

+## Chaiwon Hwang
+I have maintained a consistent interest in artificial intelligence, with a particular focus on natural language processing.
+My passion for these fields has driven me to pursue extensive study and practical experiences, underscoring my commitment to advancing in this dynamic and evolving sector.

 ## 🧩 Experiences
 - **Google for Developers Machine Learning Bootcamp, Google Developers Group** | Sep.2023
 - **Novice Tutor, ICPC Sinchon Algorithm Camp 24W** | Feb.2024